bigjohncodes/bigjohncodes/README.md

 Driven by curiosity and continuous learning, I explore and prototype innovative solutions through hands-on research.
 The architectures and projects featured in my repositories are the direct outcome of my independent investigations and technical experimentation.

 I specialize in crafting robust backend systems using technologies such as Java, Python, JavaScript, and PHP.
-I leverage event-driven architectures and microservices patterns to deliver resilient, extensible, and enterprise-grade applications capable of adapting to complex, real-time business environments.
+I leverage event-driven architectures and microservices patterns to deliver resilient, extensible, and enterprise-grade applications capable of adapting to complex, real-time business environments

 <!-- GitHub Stats -->
 <div align="center">